-- (1) Subject to rule 7.4, the minister must, with the concurrence of the parish council, appoint a person as a safe ministry representative for the parish. - (2) Subject to sub-rule (3) and rule 7.4, the person appointed as a safe ministry representative holds office for a term of 12 months unless at the time of the appointment some other period is specified in writing by the minister. - (3) The minister may, with the concurrence of the parish council and subject to rule 9.3, revoke the appointment of a person as a safe ministry representative as he thinks fit.
+(1) Subject to rule 7.4, the minister must, with the concurrence of the parish council, appoint a person as a safe ministry representative for the parish.

+- (1A) If the minister fails, without just cause, to appoint a safe ministry representative as required by rule 7.3(1), the Archbishop may direct the minister to do so. - (2) Subject to sub-rule (3) and rule 7.4, the person appointed as a safe ministry representative holds office for a term of 12 months unless at the time of the appointment some other period is specified in writing by the minister. - (3) The minister may, with the concurrence of the parish council and subject to rule 9.3, revoke the appointment of a person as a safe ministry representative as he thinks fit.